-Hence, to solve the modified TOV equation (Eq.(\ref {eq:modTOV})), we first need to choose the EoS for the neutron star, i.e., a relation between $p_r$ and $\rho$.
-There are many EoS available in the literature.
-In the present work, we use an analytical representation of the Brussels - Montreal unified EoS for the nuclear matter, referred to as BSk19, BSk20, BSk21 \cite{Goriely:2010bm,Pearson:2011zz, Pearson:2012hz}, which model $p_r (\rho)$ with two parameters $\zeta$ and $\sigma$ that are parametrised as \cite{Potekhin:2013qqa}:
+In the present work, we use the above ansatz for the anisotropy in association with the analytical representation of the Brussels - Montreal unified EoS for the nuclear matter, known as BSk19, BSk20, BSk21 \cite{Goriely:2010bm, Pearson:2011zz, Pearson:2012hz}, which model $p_r (\rho)$ with two parameters $\zeta$ and $\sigma$ that are parametrized as \cite{Potekhin:2013qqa}:

 \begin{widetext}